Open Positions

 Job Description

-Primary duties include teaching in-person interactive classes twice a week to undergraduate students and providing feedback and grades on assignments, as needed.
-Additional duties include collaborating with graduate teaching assistants and attending teaching team meetings.
-The course term runs from January 1 to April 30, 2026.
+Primary duties include teaching 4-6 in-person interactive classes per term, grading and providing written feedback on assignments and projects, collaborating with graduate teaching assistants, attending teaching team meetings, and offering weekly office hours for students.
+The course runs from September 2, 2025 to April 25, 2026.
+This position is for the second term of the course – from January 1 to April 30, 2026.

 Candidates should have a MSc or PhD in in the field of neuroscience, and neuroscience teaching experience at the post-secondary level–ideally with experience providing students with engaging and interactive lessons.
 Experience with the Canvas learning management system is an asset.